zayman2045/funder/README.md

 ### To run this project locally:

-Before using Funder, make sure you have Docker and Docker Compose installed.
+Before running the application, make sure you have Docker and Docker Compose installed.
 If not, you can download and install Docker from [here](https://docs.docker.com/get-docker/) and Docker Compose from [here](https://docs.docker.com/compose/install/).

 Once Docker and Docker Compose are installed, you can build and run the application using the following command from the project root directory: